mrDarkDuck/collatz-3d-attractor/README.md

 **Project Author:** Kirill Maksimov (GitHub: @mrDarkuck)
 **Disclaimer:** I am completely outside the world of advanced mathematics or professional academia.
 This project represents a look at a 90-year-old puzzle from the perspective of systems logic, binary code, and 3D geometry.
 It is an outsider's attempt to visualize chaos and turn dry equations into a tangible, physical model.

+## 📖 The Story Behind the Concept: From Simple Math to 3D Space

+To anyone encountering the Collatz Conjecture, the rules seem elementary: take a number, if it's even, divide by 2; if it's odd, multiply by 3 and add 1.
+Yet, behind this simplicity lies deterministic chaos.
+To tame it, the author went through three distinct stages of conceptual evolution:

+### Stage 1: Pure Binary Logic (Even / Odd)
+First, we completely discarded the magnitude of numbers.
+We stopped caring how large a number is and focused solely on its state: **Even (0)** or **Odd (1)**.
+Statistically, even and odd numbers are equally split (50/50) across infinity.
+However, the `3n+1` formula guarantees that every odd number instantly becomes even.
+Odd states cannot occur consecutively.
+This means the system is inherently biased toward decay: division by 2 (the downward pull) is mathematically more powerful than the micro-growth of multiplication.

+### Stage 2: The "False Growth" Problem and the 2D Graph Deadlock
+But when we tried to map this binary graph of 0s and 1s onto a flat 2D plane, we hit a wall.
+Even numbers (0s) behave fundamentally differently under the hood:
+* Some even numbers (like 10) divide by 2 only once and immediately bounce back into an odd state.
+* Other even numbers (like 16) can cascade downward, dividing by 2 multiple times in a row, racing toward unity.
+On a flat plane, the trajectories tangled, intersected, and turned into an unreadable constellation.
+It became clear that a 2D model cannot explain why numbers don't escape to infinity.

+### Stage 3: The Birth of the Blue Y-Axis and Saving the Binary System
+Instead of cluttering the clean binary system (0 and 1) with new artificial math symbols, the author had a breakthrough: **translate this logical uncertainty into spatial geometry**.
+We differentiated even numbers by their physical behavior in space:
+1.  **Green Nodes (0a / Super-Even):** Numbers of the form 4k (4, 8, 12, 16...).
+They allow multiple divisions by 2.
+In our shell geometry, they form a rigid flat framework (Z-height and X-width) along which numbers slide down.
+2.  **Blue Nodes (0b / Semi-Even):** Numbers of the form 4k+2 (2, 6, 10, 14...).
+They can only be divided by 2 once.
+For these nodes, we activated a **third axis — the Y-depth axis**.

+**The Core Insight:** Upon hitting a blue `0b` node, the trajectory performs a sharp "dive into the screen" along the Y-axis.
+This spatial shift breaks the flat graph, warping it into a perfect volumetric nautilus shell.
+Chaos transforms into a physical gravitational vortex, where the blue Y-axis acts as a mandatory checkpoint, forcing numbers back onto the green rails of deep compression.

 ## 📌 Overview
 This repository contains the materials of a research project proposing a new conceptual approach to the **Collatz Conjecture (3n+1)**.
 Instead of the classical analysis of arithmetic values, this model translates the problem into the language of symbolic dynamics and 3D topology.